Lifting in the field. Leading in the industry.

 Pick with the best - contact your dealer today.

 Farmers around the world choose Flexxifinger® lifters to support the harvesting of different crops.
 With innovative design and customizable options, we have a lifter to benefit almost any harvest situation that will fit virtually any machine.
 Truly, we are on the cutting edge.

 The Choice of Mechanized Farmers Worldwide™

-Our crop lifters and Corn Harvest Pans™ use our unique QD™ quick-detach method for fast and simple implement changes.
+Our crop lifters and Sunflower Harvest Pans™ use our unique QD™ quick-detach method for fast and simple implement changes.

 At Flexxifinger®, we are agricultural professionals working with farmers around the world.
 We stand behind the quality of our equipment and are proud our products solve real problems.

 "The Flexxifinger® Quicker Picker is clean and fast.
 All the soil is knocked off.
 The wagon is clean - there is just rocks."